peiyiw/Zero-Covid/README.md

 ## Notes on the code

 About code folder: We used ”Fitting2020” folder to estimate parameters for the first wave of COVID-19 in 2020 in mainland China, “Simulation2020” folder to perform simulations evaluating the effect of zero-COVID strategy implemented in 2020 (social distancing, travel ban) on Omicron wave, “SimulationTesting” folder to perform simulations investigating the effect of population-level testing on Omicron wave, and "COVID-19 burden" folder to quantitatively assesse disease burden burden of COVID-19 on Omicron wave taking unerlying health condition into account.
 The setting of the fixed parameters can be found in the main text and supplementary material.
+The mcmcchain (20w reserved) of fitting and the results of simulation were stroed in the "Output" folder .

 ## Data
 ### Epidemiological data